pUrGe12/MLBxG-extension/README.md

 ---

 Developing an extension that can read your screen and give you live data updates and tips on your favourite baseball games!
-(With permission)
+(With permission).

 > [!IMPORTANT]
 > What can you do with duxMLB?